andivis/screenshot-compare/README.md

 export PATH=$PATH:/location-of-geckodriver
 ```

+3. If you prefer to use Chrome instead of Firefox, make sure Chrome and chromedriver are installed. chromedriver must be in your `PATH`.

-3. Run the commands below.
+4. Run the commands below.
 Depending on your system you may need run `pip` instead of `pip3`.

 ```
 git clone https://github.com/andivis/screenshot-compare.git